mailtomahesh/LogicTest/README.md

 RESTful webservices are being used to implement the functionalities.
 HTTP GET request is being used to implement the functionalities.
+Note: In actual implementation, HTTP POST request can be used for better security etc.

 The URL of Random Number Generation Service is the following: http://localhost:8080/LogicTest/rest/RandomNumberService